M30 Pills: Are They Counterfeit Oxycodone?

 Counterfeit oxycodone pills are illegal and dangerous versions of the prescribed medication.
 These pills are often manufactured to look like legitimate oxycodone tablets but are made with harmful substances, including fentanyl, methamphetamine, or other dangerous chemicals.

 Many counterfeit pills are made with little to no regulation, meaning the dosage can vary significantly between each pill.
 This unpredictability increases the risk of overdose and death.
-The term “counterfeit oxycodone” refers specifically to fake pills that are marketed as oxycodone but do not contain the substance or contain dangerous fillers, such as fentanyl.
+The term “counterfeit oxycodone” refers specifically to fake pills that are marketed as oxycodone.
+However, they do not contain the substance or contain dangerous fillers, such as fentanyl.

 How to Spot Counterfeit M30 Pills

 Spotting counterfeit M30 pills isn’t always easy.
-These pills are typically designed to look like legitimate oxycodone tablets, so it’s crucial to know what to look for.
+These pills are often made to closely resemble real oxycodone tablets.
+That’s why it’s so important to know what to look out for.

 Here are some key tips to help you identify counterfeit M30 pills: